 - PhD, Columbia University

-Modern Central and East European history, urban history, nationalism, and commodities
+Modern Central and East Europe, urban history, microhistory, and commodities

 - “Urban Lives,” in The Cambridge History of the Habsburg Monarchy, vol. 2: The Habsburg Monarchy, 1780-1918, ed.
-Mark Cornwall and Pieter M. Judson (Cambridge: Cambridge University Press, expected 2019)
+Mark Cornwall and Pieter M. Judson (Cambridge: Cambridge University Press, forthcoming)

 - “A székely menekültek mindennapi élete” [The Everyday Life of Székely Refugees], in Székelyföld és a Nagy Háború.
 Tanulmánykötet az első világháború centenáriuma alkalmából, ed.
 Botond Nagy and Zsolt Orbán (Csíkszereda: Csíkszereda Könyvhivatal, 2018), 218-23